MechanicalRabbit/DataKnots.jl/doc/src/start.md

 ### Parameterized Pipelines

-Suppose we want a parameterized pipeline that could take other pipelines as arguments.
-Let's define `EmployeesOver()` to return `employee` records that have salary greater than a given amount.
+Parameterized pipelines can be easily defined.
+Since there is no single datatype that represents a pipeline directly, we have to use unspecialized function arguments.
+Let's define a parameterized pipline that returns `employee` records with a salary greater than a given amount.

     EmployeesOver(X) =
       It.department >>
       It.employee >>
       Filter(It.salary .> X)